bookschool/org/div/notes/Physical Science/14 Electromagnetic Waves/14 Electromagnetic Waves.md

 direction, a vibrating electric field is created, which in turn produces a vibrating magnetic field.
 The vibrating magnetic field creates a vibrating electric field.
 The electric and magnetic fields produce each other repeatedly.
-TI result is an electromagnetic wave, shown in Figure 1.
-Note that th, two fields vibrate at right angles to one another.
+The result is an electromagnetic wave, shown in Figure 1.
+Note that the two fields vibrate at right angles to one another.

 ### Energy